oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/pagination.md

 ## Compact

-Change the style of the entire component by removing the margin between the buttons, you can set the `shape` props to `compact`.
+Change the style of the entire component by removing the margin between the buttons, you can set the `shape` property to `compact`.

 </card>